Skip to content

 # Output: [19.
 21. 18.]

-If you are doing lots of appending, then the np.append() method is inefficient because it returns a new array each time you call.
+If you are performing a lot of appending, the np.append() method is inefficient because it returns a new array each time it is called.

 If the empty_array and row_to_append have different data types, NumPy will upcast to the most general type to accommodate both.